 In this lecture, we are going to learn about the most important radio receiver called Superheterodyne Receiver.
 We will the basic function of it, a block diagram of the Superheterodyne Receiver, advantages of the Superheterodyne Receiver.
-So let’s discuss getting the basic concept of Superheterodyne Receiver.
+So let’s discuss getting the basic concept of a Superheterodyne Receiver.

 Introduction of Superheterodyne Receiver

 - All the drawbacks in the TRF receiver have been removed in Superheterodyne Receiver.
 This basic Superheterodyne Receiver is most widely used in most communication.